-EN 100 Basic Writing/3
+EN 100 College Reading and Writing/3

-A preparatory course for EN 101-G. Students in the course will develop writing competency with emphasis on sentence structure, paragraphs, and brief essays.
-Students who have an ACT English sub-score less than 19, an SAT Critical Reading score less than 470 (taken before March 2016) or SAT Evidence-Based Reading and Writing score less than 520 (taken March 2016 or later), an Accuplacer Next-Gen Reading score less than 246 or have not received credit for EN 101-G are required to take EN 100 during their first semester of attendance.
+A preparatory course with emphasis on reading comprehension and writing skills, including sentence structure, paragraphs, and brief essays.
+Students who have an ACT English sub-score less than 16, an SAT Critical Reading score less than 470 (taken before March 2016) or SAT Evidence-Based Reading and Writing score less than 520 (taken March 2016 or later), an Accuplacer Next-Gen Reading score less than 243 or have not received credit for EN 101-G are required to take EN 100 during their first semester of attendance.
 Fall semester.